Concerned that you have COVID-19 symptoms? Have questions?

 *Screening tool is unavailable in Internet Explorer; please use Mozilla Firefox, Google Chrome or Apple Safari.

 Community transmission of COVID-19 is occurring throughout Wisconsin.
-Governor Evers has issued a ‘stay-at-home’ order that requires people to mostly stay at home except for essential travel like buying groceries, picking up medicine, and caring for others.
+Governor Evers has issued a 'Safer-at-Home' order that requires people to mostly stay at home except for essential travel like buying groceries, picking up medicine, and caring for others.
 Schools are closed statewide, and all bars and restaurants are closed with limited exceptions.
-This intense social distancing is needed now to prevent many COVID-19 infections and save lives in the coming weeks and months.
+This intense social distancing is being maintained to prevent many COVID-19 infections and save lives in the coming weeks and months.

 COVID-19 is a dangerous and highly contagious disease.
 The most common symptoms are fever and cough.
 Most people with COVID-19 have mild illness, but it causes serious illness in about 20%.
 The overall risk of dying appears to be about 1% to 2%.
 Adults over age 65 and people with serious medical conditions have the highest risk of severe illness or death.
-The risk of death is also increased for people 50-64 years old, and even younger adults can develop severe illness that requires intensive care.
-There is no treatment or vaccine.
+The risk of death also is increased for people 50-64 years old, and even younger adults can develop severe illness that requires intensive care.
+There is no cure or vaccine, although a new antiviral drug (remdesivir) is available for emergency use in the sickest patients.
 The only way to stay safe from COVID-19 is to avoid getting infected.

-Some people have no symptoms, but they can still spread the virus to others by talking, coughing or sneezing.
+Some people with COVID-19 have no symptoms, but they can still spread the virus to others by talking, coughing or sneezing.
 The risk is highest when people are indoors and standing close (within 6 feet) of each other.
-Protect yourself and your family by staying at home.
+The risk is especially high with prolonged contact in households, nursing homes, large workplaces, and other closed indoor spaces.
+You can protect yourself and your family by staying at home.
 If you must leave home, keep a distance of at least 6 feet from other people.
 CDC recommends wearing a cloth facemask (not a medical facemask) in public places such as grocery stores and pharmacies.